flatironinstitute/sciware/44_SummerIntro/cluster.md

 - SCC provides a wiki for cluster help and information
   - https://wiki.flatironinstitute.org
-  - Information on effectively using slurm, python, conda, mpi, compiles, MATLAB, Mathematica, etc.
+  - Information on effectively using slurm, python, conda, mpi, compilers, MATLAB, Mathematica, etc.
   - Log in with cluster credentials, or SSO if your Flatiron email is on your cluster account

 ### Where to get help

-- `#scicomp` on Slack for quick or broad questions
+- `#scicomp` on Slack for quick or broad questions (might need to join first)
   - SCC/FI community will help with your issue
 - https://wiki.flatironinstitute.org/SCC/ReportingProblems
   - Email with details to scicomp@flatironinstitute.org